-Doctors Heffelfinger, Krein and Pribitkin at Jefferson Hospital Division of Facial Plastic and Reconstructive Surgery in Philadelphia can overcome your concerns and anxieties and create the look you have always wanted.
+Drs.
+Heffelfinger, Krein and Pribitkin at Jefferson Hospital Division of Facial Plastic and Reconstructive Surgery in Philadelphia can overcome your concerns and anxieties and create the look you have always wanted.
 They achieve these life-changing results by reconstructing and shaping the bone and cartilage in your nose.

 Rhinoplasty Philadelphia corrects issues such as the nose’s symmetry, the removal of bumps or depressions, and reduction of nostril size and flaring for instance.

-Such corrections, although everyday procedures for the doctors at Jefferson Hospital can give you a new outlook on life if you have felt self-conscious about your nose for many years.
+Such corrections, although everyday procedures for the doctors at Jefferson Hospital, can give you a new outlook on life if you have felt self-conscious about your nose for many years.

-Many patients seek rhinoplasty Philadelphia surgery for strictly cosmetic purposes but others seek our services to address and correct breathing problems, perhaps caused by accidents or other injuries sustained earlier in life.
+Many patients seek rhinoplasty surgery for strictly cosmetic purposes but others seek our services to address and correct breathing problems, perhaps caused by accidents or other injuries sustained earlier in life.